shuwangs/shuwangs/README.md

 # 👋 Hi, I'm Shu Wang! 😺

-I'm a **Bioinformatics Scientist** and **Machine Learning Enthusiast**, currently working full-time as a Data Analyst & Bioinformatics Scientist, while pursuing my Master’s in Computer Science.
+I'm a Junior Software Engineer and Bioinformatics Scientist with a passion for writing clean, efficient code to solve real-world problems.
+I currently work full-time in scientific computing while pursuing my M.S. in Computer Science at Georgia Tech.

-I'm in the process of **transitioning into a Software Development Engineer (SDE) role**, and this GitHub is where I document that journey — project by project, line by line. 💻🌱
+This GitHub is where I showcase my software and data-driven projects — built with curiosity, tested with rigor, and always evolving. 💻🌱
 ---

 ## 📘 Background

 My expertise spans across:
+- 🧱 Backend logic, APIs, and database design
+- ⚙️ Software engineering principles and system design
 - 🧬 **Bioinformatics** & scientific computing
 - 📊 **Data analysis**, reporting, and visualization
 - 🤖 **Machine learning** and statistical modeling
-- 🗄️ **Database design** and backend logic

-What drives me is solving complex real-world problems by combining **algorithms, code, and curiosity**.
+I enjoy building tools that are not only functional but also scalable, readable, and well-documented.

 ---